Get answers for your health queries from top Doctors for FREE!

 • Diaphragms: Barrier method placed inside the vagina to cover the cervix.

-Understanding how different medications can affect each other is crucial for your health.
+Understanding how different medications can interact is crucial to your health.
 Birth control and antidepressants are commonly used drugs, but their interaction can sometimes be complex.
 Worldwide, about 64% of women of reproductive age use some form of birth control, and approximately 7% of the global population takes antidepressants.

 Birth Control